 ACH debit is not an instant payment method.
-Payments may take more than 3 working days to clear on your bank account, and the time of day you submit the ACH file to your bank is important.
-Various reasons may cause the process to fail, as well, resulting in potentially longer processing times.
+Payments may take more than 3 working days to appear in your bank account, and the time of day you submit the ACH file to your bank is important.
+The process may also fail for various reasons, resulting in potentially longer processing times.

 Benefits of ACH

-Using the US bank-to-bank infrastructure to process payments has significant benefits for companies and organisations needing to take payments on an ongoing basis.
+Using the US bank-to-bank infrastructure to process payments brings significant benefits for companies and organizations needing to take payments on an ongoing basis.
 Notably: